 The Cheddars are then taken to the Somerset Caves, where the consistent temperature (11°C) and humidity makes for a perfect environment for the cheese to mature naturally.
 This also ensures they remain mouthwateringly moist and packed full of the distinctive, earthy and nutty flavours of the Caves.
 If you like your cheddar extra strong, then it needs to be matured for up to 15 months, but it’s certainly worth the wait for a fuller flavour.

 There are only 5-6 farms left in the UK making Farmhouse Cheddar and Ford Farm, Dorset is the only one storing and maturing it in the Wookey Hole Caves.
 Dorset is one of only four counties where West Country Farmhouse Cheddar can officially be made and gain eligibility to carry the PDO logo.
-This stands for Protected Designation of Origin, and only applies to cheese made by farms that use their own milk, make the cheese in the traditional way and are based in Somerset, Dorset, Devon, or Cornwall.
+This stands for Protected Designation of Origin.
+It only applies to cheese made by farms that use their own milk, make the cheese in the traditional way and are based in Somerset, Dorset, Devon, or Cornwall.
 You can spot a PDO Cheddar by the yellow and blue sign displayed on the Farmhouse Cheddar packs.

-To find out more about how Wookey Hole Cave-Aged Cheddar is made, visit its own web site here.
+To find out more about how Wookey Hole Cave-Aged Cheddar is made, visit its own website here.
 If you’d like to try it and savour the flavours of underground Somerset then you can buy Wookey Hole Cave Aged Cheddar here.

 Otherwise, why not try making our gorgeous new recipe Butternut Squash & Sage Mac ‘n’ Cheese with Wookey Hole Cave Aged Cheddar.